sslawrence/f266e0c6-38e5/Readme.md

 * Much more unit testing
 * Support/utilization of http status codes (on internal exceptions thrown)
 * Certain items can be better expressed via custom data types (ex: name)
-* Seperate the exposed models and datatypes more
+* Seperate the exposed models and datatypes - I really love readonly/const properties, but data model bindings require empty constructors + get;set; enabled props; it would be much nicer if the gui models were better seperated with the actual logic units

 ## API
 ### Get a LIST of users by name
 ```
 HTTP Verb:	GET
 URL:		flughafen/api/v1/users/names/{name}
-param:		{name} is name of user desired; case mATterS
+param:		{name} = name of user desired; case mATterS; exact match required

 yields:		LIST of User objects matching that name (including userIds)
 errors:		500 + json packet with message + stacktrace on error